pixelstack/essential-readme-template/readme.md

 ### How to connect to the server
 ### Where on the server the application is located
 ### Deploy process
-### Any other services on the box related to the app, e.g. cron, rescue
+### Any other services on the box related to the app, e.g. cron, resque, sidekiq